alonzoc1/super-mario-rl-agent/README.md

 If you want to change the number of iterations, modify the MAX_ITER global value in `main.py`.

 ### Testing an existing model
 Use `main.py --test --model model_name.pth` to test a model.
+For PPO models use `main.py --test --model model_name` with no extension
 If you want to change the number of episodes to test with, modify the TEST_EPISODES global value in `main.py`

 ### Options